herrera-ignacio/oopnotes/README.md

 * Existing (partially or fully constructed) design is a Prototype
 * We make a copy of the prototype and customize it (deep copy)
 * We make the cloning convenient (e.g., via a _Factory_)

+ #### Use cases

+Prototype pattern is usefull when one needs to create objects based on an existing object by using a __cloning__ technique.
+The idea is to use a copy of that object's complete structure to produce the new object.
+We will see that this is almost natural in Python because we have a __copy feature__ that helps greatly in using this technique.

+Useful when we have an existing object that needs to stay untouched, and we want to create an exact copy of it, allowing changes in some parts of the copy.

+There is also the frequent need for duplicating an object that is populated from a database and has references to other database-based objects.
+It is costly to clone such a complex object (multiple queries to a database), so a prototype is a convenient way to solve the problem.

 ---